-IDFA Forum presents a special pitch and industry day focused on children’s documentaries.
+IDFA Forum presents a special pitch and industry programming focused on children’s documentaries.

-Building on IDFA’s focus on children’s documentaries and young audiences—through festival programs such as the Kids & Docs competition and IDFA Junior, as well as year-round activities such as Docschool Online and the IDFA school screenings—this industry day aims to support the professionals bringing these documentary stories to life.
-The full-day event gathers filmmakers and industry stakeholders working with documentary content for young audiences and features a number of different pitches and sessions.
+Building on IDFA’s overall focus on children’s documentaries and young audiences—through festival programs such as the Kids & Docs/Youth competition and IDFA Junior, as well as year-round activities such as Docschool Online and the IDFA school screenings—these activities aim to support the professionals bringing these documentary stories to life.
+IDFA Forum gathers filmmakers and industry stakeholders working with documentary content for young audiences and features a number of different pitches and sessions.

-Every year, IDFA Forum selects two to four documentary projects aimed for audiences aged 9 to 12, and provides a special round table pitch platform for these projects.
-Presented as part of the overall Forum program, these pitches are open to all attending Forum decision makers and delegates.
-For this pitch, the Forum team also invites professionals working specifically with documentary content for children, such as broadcasters, online platforms, and consultants.
+Every year, IDFA Forum selects two to three documentary projects aimed for audiences aged 9 to 12, and provides a special round table pitch platform for these projects.
+Narratives for wider family audiences that can engage children this age and adults alike are also welcome to apply in this pitch category.
+Presented as part of the overall Forum program, these pitches are open to all attending Forum industry professionals and delegates.
+For this pitch, the Forum team additionally invites professionals working specifically with documentary content for children, such as broadcasters, online platforms, and consultants.

 Presenting a project at the IDFA Forum Pitch for Children’s Documentaries therefore gives projects the opportunity to reach both children’s media professionals and the wider documentary industry.
 In doing so, this initiative also encourages the wider documentary industry to support and get involved in narratives for young audiences.

-The Pitch is open to linear projects, projects that combine linear and new media components, and projects that tell stories fully through immersive means.
+The Pitch is open to film projects, projects that combine linear and new media components, and projects that tell stories fully through immersive means.

-Projects that have previously pitched in this category include:
+Recently completed films that have previously pitched in this category include for instance:

-The program varies year to year, and features a mix of presentations, panels, and screenings, including a special focus on children’s documentaries in Docs for Sale.
-Topics from previous years’ panels include alternative outreach for children’s documentaries, the potential of serialized children’s documentary content, and a think tank on more sustainable models for the co-production and distribution of children’s documentaries.
+The program varies year to year, and have previously featured a mix of presentations, panels, and screenings, including a special focus on children’s documentaries in Docs for Sale.
+2021 saw an industry session discussing how strategic partnerships in the early development and financing stages of a project can open new horizons for reaching the young audience, followed by a think tank co-hosted by KidsRegio.
+Other topics from previous years’ panels include alternative outreach for children’s documentaries, the potential of serialized children’s documentary content, and a think tank on more sustainable models for the co-production and distribution of children’s documentaries.

-In the last two years, the Forum has also hosted the Dok Junior Pitch, presented by the Netherlands Film Fund.
+The Forum has also hosted the Dok Junior Pitch, presented by the Netherlands Film Fund.
 Launched in 2018, Dok Junior is a collaboration between the Netherlands Film Fund, HUMAN, Cinekid, and IDFA, aimed at the development, production, and distribution of distinctive and original long-form documentaries for children aged 9 to 12 years.
-Two Dutch teams who have been granted development support through the scheme present their children’s documentary projects to the attending industry professionals and receive recorded feedback from the target group—children.
+Two Dutch teams who had been granted development support through the scheme presented their children’s documentary projects to the attending industry professionals and received recorded feedback from the target group—children.

 Are you an industry professional who would like to attend the Pitch for Children’s Documentaries at the Forum?
 Do you have ideas for sessions or panels?
 Then please get in touch with us at email@example.com.